Dimitra-Nikoloutsou/Covid-project/README.md

 -What is the percentage of population that was infected per country.

--How many deaths there were per continent.

--What is the percentage of population that was infected per country across months.
+-What is the average percentage of population that was infected per country across months.

 -How many deaths from total cases and what is the death percentage.